sagemath/trac_to_gh/Issue 8263.md

 # Issue 8263: Document ALL environment variables used by Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8263

 Original creator: drkirkby